Your browser does not support JavaScript!

 "The tax base is determined a) from the net income (profit or loss), always without the influence of International Accounting Standards, for taxpayers required to maintain accounts.
 A taxpayer that prepares financial statements in accordance with International Accounting Standards regulated by European Community shall apply for the purposes of this Act to determine net income and to determine other data decisive for determining the tax base a special legal regulation [CZ GAAP]).
 When determining the tax base, entries in off-balance sheet account books are not taken into account, unless otherwise provided in this Act. ..."

-The basic COA is suitable for a small business and is available free of charge.
+The basic COA is suitable for a small business and freely available.

 As a general rule, only publicly traded entities have a formal obligation to apply IFRS or US GAAP guidance.
 As such, their accounting system must be robust enough to fulfill the extensive recognition and measurement guidance outlined in these standards.